 - Use the cream to fill in any gaps, then add a little extra to the top and sides before spreading and scraping

 - Experiment with different spatulas to see which works best (I found using a soft spatula and then finishing with a metal cranked spatula worked best)

 - A cake turntable is your best friend during the process

 - Watch tutorials beforehand: I spent 10 or 15 minutes watching a couple of YouTube clips on the topic and worked out which tips made sense to me.

 Our decorating inspiration came from Miss Z, who looked no further than our front garden.
+Our flowering plum tree was in bloom and completely spectacular against the later-winter skies.
 And our other inspiration was my Dad’s August birthday – Happy Birthday, Poppy!

 Nana Ling’s Chocolate Layer Cake recipe